Lower School

 Practicing Leadership Skills

-Science: Earth science; weather
+Science: Earth systems

 Character Education